revbayes/revbayes.github.io/tutorials/dating/tefbd.md

 ### The Mk model

 The next step is to specify the model that describes how morphological characters evolve along the tree and across sites.
-You can find a full description about the Mk model in the {% page_ref morph %} Tutorial.
+You can find a full description about the Mk model in the {% page_ref morph_tree %} Tutorial.

 >Create a script called **sub_Mk.Rev** and open it in your text editor.
 {:.instruction}